-In Colorado, adults sitting in the back seat of a car do not have to wear a seat belt, but all drivers and passengers sitting in the front must be wear a seatbelt.
+In Colorado, both the driver and every front seat passenger in a motor vehicle, as well as all passengers in an autocycle equipped with a safety belt system, are required by law to wear seat belts while the vehicle is in operation on any street or highway.
+However, adults sitting in the back seat of a car do not have to wear a seat belt.
 Why the difference?
 The reason is that a seat belt’s effectiveness has been shown to be much greater for front seat passengers.
 That is not to say that a seat belt is not effective for those sitting in the backseat.
 Studies have proven that safety belts save lives when worn properly, regardless of where a person is sitting in a car or truck.
 For example, a seat belt can save the lives of back seat passengers by keeping them from being thrown from a car in a violent accident.
 Moreover, not all seat belts are equal.
 A three-point seat belt, or one that goes across the shoulder and lap, has been proven to be more effective than a belt that only goes across the lap, especially for passengers in the front seat of a vehicle.

-Under Colorado law, all minors – those under 18 years of age – must be in a seatbelt, regardless of where they are sitting in the car.
-Younger children are required to be in an appropriate child restraint seat until they reach the age of eight.
+In Colorado, the seat belt law is a primary offense.
+This means that law enforcement can stop and ticket drivers if they observe any unrestrained or improperly restrained passengers, especially children under the age of 16, in the vehicle.
+Children under the age of 8 are required to use a suitable child restraint system.
+For older children, it is mandatory to use either a seat belt or an appropriate child restraint system.
 For babies who are less than 20 pounds, the seat must be rear facing; and for all other children, the forward-facing car seat must be in the backseat of the car.
 Parents will be ticketed for any children not properly buckled in or in car seats.

 Although police officers are not permitted to pull cars over because the driver is not wearing a seatbelt, if the officer pulls the automobile over for a different traffic violation, the officer may also ticket any drivers or passengers in violation of the safety belt laws.